azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 ## Deploy Backend APIs

 We are now all set to deploy the services to the Kubernetes cluster.
-We will therefor create a new namespace for the application - again, to keep things clearly separated from each other!

 **But first**, we need to do some clean-up.
 We created ingress definitions in `Challenge 2` that would now interfere with the ones we will be creating in this challenge.
 So let's cleanup these **OLD INGRESS definitions**: